StreetSupport/wmht/content/areas-of-work/_index.md

 faithAndCommunity:
   body: >-
     Faith and Community groups have a crucial role to play in reducing homelessness and its impact of people.
-They can be critical partners in work at all stages of the Positive Pathways Model approach.
+They can be critical partners in all stages of the Positive Pathways Model approach.

     [Learn more](/faith-and-community-groups)